gasleakdetector_web_logo

 Parameter and feature Description

-Movement type The library is able to magnify any kind of movement, but it is best suitable for tiny moving objects that are hard to spot with unarmed eye, e.g. drone, gas leaking.
+Movement type The library is able to magnify any kind of movement, but it is best suited for tiny moving objects that are hard to spot with the unaided eye, e.g. drones, gas leaks.

 Supported pixel formats GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12.
-The library uses pixels intensity for video processing.
-If the pixel format of the image doesn’t include intensity channel it should be converted to proper format before applying magnification.
+The library uses pixel intensity (luma) for video processing.
+If the pixel format of the image does not include an intensity channel, it should be converted to a supported format before applying magnification.

 Calculation speed The processing time per video frame depends on the computing platform used.
 The processing time per video frame can be estimated with the demo application.